ushahidi/Ushahidi_Web/README.markdown

 * Create the Ushahidi database
     Ushahidi stores all its information in a database.
 You must therefore create this database in order to install Ushahidi.
 This is done as follows:

-    mysqladmin -u <username> -p create <databasename>
+    mysqladmin -u 'username' -p create 'databasename'

     MySQL will prompt for the password for the <username> database password and then create the initial database files.
 Next, you must log in and set the database access rights:

-    mysql -u <username> -p
+    mysql -u 'username' -p

     Again, you will be prompted for the <username> database password.
 At the MySQL prompt, enter the following command:

-    GRANT SELECT, INSERT, DELETE, UPDATE, CREATE, DROP, ALTER, INDEX on <databasename>.* TO '<username>'@'localhost' IDENFIFIED BY '<password>';
+    GRANT SELECT, INSERT, DELETE, UPDATE, CREATE, DROP, ALTER, INDEX on 'databasename'.* TO 'username'@'localhost' IDENFIFIED BY 'password';

     Where:
-    - <databasename> is the name of your database
+    - 'databasename' is the name of your database
-    - '<username@localhost>' is the name of your MySQL account
+    - 'username@localhost' is the name of your MySQL account
-    - '<password>' is the password required for that username
+    - 'password' is the password required for that username

     Note: Your account must have all the privileges listed above in order to run Ushahidi on your webserver.